Peruvian pisco is definitively, irrefutably the one and only pisco in the world.

 After one sip of his second concoction, I looked at my watch.
 Only by a frantic rush to the airport could I catch my flight back to the United States.
 I cashed out and caught a cab, but even with my driver’s high-pitched horn desperately trying to clear the congestion ahead, I missed my plane, all for the sake of sampling another high-class pisco sour.
 And I didn’t even get to finish the drink.

-BACK HOME IN New York, I did what I usually do after an international fact-finding mission.
+Back home in New York, I did what I usually do after an international fact-finding mission.
 I procrastinated endlessly.
 Partly, I was hoping that some other body would release a policy paper I could pounce on, rather than elucidating an independent stance of my own.
-My waiting paid off last fall when the European Commission handed down its decision, which granted Peru exclusive Geographical Indication status, acknowledging that the brandy originated in the Peruvian region of Pisco.
+My waiting paid off that fall when the European Commission handed down its decision, which granted Peru exclusive Geographical Indication status, acknowledging that the brandy originated in the Peruvian region of Pisco.
 But the Commission also decreed that Chileans can still call their spirit pisco.